aschearer/spottedzebra.us/about/index.md

 </div>
 <br />

-Starting with my freshman-year summer spent teaching myself to program with PHP, I have logged over ten thousand hours writing code.
+Starting with my freshman-year summer spent teaching myself to program in PHP, I have logged over ten thousand hours writing code.
 I’m comfortable wading deep into mission critical legacy code or laying the technical foundation for a new complex project.

 After graduating from Duke University with degrees in computer science and philosophy, I joined Microsoft where I helped design the next generation of Outlook Web Access - Outlook's web app.
-Whenever you schedule a meeting or use group mail you're using  features I developed.
+Whenever you schedule a meeting or write mail you're using features I developed.
 As a senior engineer at Microsoft I was responsible for the design and development of new features for myself as well my feature crew.